stevenelson35/stevenelson35.github.io/_posts/2024-07-04-gunpowder-and-sky.md

 ![Camilla at a Rest Stop]({{ site.pics_url }}20240704_192444.jpg)

 >Today's the fourth of July.

->Another June has gone by
+>Another June has gone by.

 >And when they light up our town I just think

->What a waste of gunpowder and sky.
+>what a waste of gunpowder and sky.

 - Aimee Mann